Leonallr10/mannit/README.md

 ### 2. Create an `.env` File

-In the root directory, create a `.env` file and add the following:
+In the root directory, create a `.env` file and add the following environment variables:

 ```env
 VITE_NIA_API_URL=https://api.mannit.ai/v2/query
 VITE_NIA_API_KEY=your_api_key
 ```

-Generate your API key from [Mannit API Keys](https://app.mannit.ai/api-keys).
+You can generate your API key from the [API Keys](https://app.mannit.ai/api-keys) page.

 ### 3. Install Dependencies